Role Definitions

 1. Open the Veza platform

-2. Navigate to Access Intelligence in the left sidebar
+2. Navigate to **Access Intelligence** (in the Products section of the navigation sidebar)

 3. Click on **Role Definitions** in the top navigation bar